 The Hutchinson Andrew Trio (HAT), is a unique voice on the Canadian Jazz Scene.
-Over the past 8 years this acoustic piano based trio has been bringing their own sound to the Canadian jazz landscape.
+Since 2003, this acoustic piano based trio has been bringing their own sound to the Canadian jazz landscape.
 The Trio is comprised of three-time Western Canadian Award nominated bassist Kodi Hutchinson, CBC Galaxie Rising Star pianist Chris Andrew, and Downbeat award-winning drummer Karl Schwonik.
 They are the winners of the 2013 TD Grand Jazz Award from the Montréal International Jazz Festival.

 HAT’s music can be categorized as contemporary acoustic jazz.
 They bring their unique Prairie perspective to music mixing elements such as contemporary swing, latin, oddmeter and acoustic groove.
 Kodi and Chris list artists such as Robert Glasper, Aaron Parks, and Brad Mehldau as some of their influences.
 Their music is representative of where they come from; the serenity and beauty of the Prairies and Rocky Mountains, alongside the excitement of the vibrant and growing young cities of the Canadian West.